Learn How to Become a Self-Taught Data Analyst

 To become a good data analyst, always try to stay involved and relevant.
 If you look around, you will always find someone who needs assistance with spreadsheets or data.

-Helping others with their Excel or data questions is a chance to see how your analysis contribute to other projects.
+Helping others with their spreadsheets or data questions is a chance to see how your analysis contributes to other projects.
 It is also an excellent way to get a different perspective and context when requests and tasks come your way.

-Working as a data analyst can be extremely rewarding, and the good news is that you can learn it on your own.
+Working as a data analyst can be extremely rewarding, and the good news is that you can learn it independently.
 Make sure that you stay up to date with the recent developments.
-Learn as much as possible about Excel, SQL, machine learning, etc. As data analysis is continually evolving, having a solid technical knowledge will keep you on top of your game.
+Learn as much as possible about Microsoft Excel, SQL, machine learning, etc. As data analysis continually evolves, solid technical knowledge will keep you on top of your game.

 Remember that being a good data analyst is not just about writing an SQL script or creating a spreadsheet.
-You need to learn how to use data in a commercial aspect, so get involved in various projects.
-Taking on different roles will help you learn how you can utilise data in finance, marketing or sales.
+You need to learn to use data commercially, so get involved in various projects.
+Taking on different roles will help you learn how to utilise data in finance, marketing or sales.

 The field of data analytics comes with countless opportunities.
 Enjoy the process of learning because working with data and spreadsheets can be fun!